mt-empty/shortcut-pages/Readme.md

 * Programming languages
 * Other

-All shortcut/cheatsheet pages were cloned from [DuckDuckgo repository](https://github.com/duckduckgo/zeroclickinfo-goodies).

 ## Why shortcut
 How many times did you have to use your mouse after installing the new shiny GUI application?